Chapter 5: Micro Motifs

 5.2.1.2 Computing Transition Probabilities

-We now fix the external input permanently to for all .
+We now fix the external input permanently to Ut=1 for all t.
 Under this assumption, the system becomes a homogeneous Markov chain on the four states

 and compute the deterministic parts